Home Cocktails Ordinary Drink John Collins

 Common Mistake

-A common mistake is not stirring the drink gently enough, which can result in uneven mixing of the ingredients and a less balanced flavor.
+A common mistake is not stirring the drink gently enough, which can lead to uneven mixing of the ingredients.

 Frequently Asked Questions

-Can I use other types of whiskey in a John Collins?
+Can I use different types of whiskey in a John Collins?

-Yes, you can experiment with different types of whiskey such as rye or Tennessee whiskey.
-Each will impart its unique flavor characteristics, altering the overall taste of the cocktail.
+Yes, while bourbon is the traditional choice for a John Collins, you can experiment with other types of whiskey such as rye or even blended whiskey.
+Each type will impart a unique flavor profile to the cocktail.

-Is it necessary to add Angostura bitters to a John Collins?
+Is it possible to make a non-alcoholic version of the John Collins?

-What type of club soda is best for a John Collins?
+What type of club soda should I use in a John Collins?

 You Might Also Like